 PSBJ (Public Sector Build Journal) is the industry’s leading monthly title for architects, contractors, LAs and heads of sites at schools, hospitals and leisure centres, looking to make informed decisions when specifying building products.

-Welcome to the April issue of PSBJ…
+Welcome to the August issue of PSBJ…

 As the country settles into its new-found freedom – for however long that may be – it’s full steam ahead as far as construction is concerned, all the while remaining cautious with COVID-secure measures still in place.